Synthetic diamonds is one topic which is not going away from the news or diamond trade discussion for the last few months.

 Thai Native Gems – Conflict free diamond clause –

 As we truly believe in eradicating these horrible acts in the diamond trade.
 We will with the best of our ability and knowledge not trade or get any conflict or blood diamonds.

-Thai Native Gems Diamond search service:
+Thai Native Gems Diamond Search & Custom Engagement Ring service:

-From this initial information, we will swiftly find and email you 4 to 5 diamond options to choose from that we feel fits your needs best.
-Unlike other traditional or online dealers, I am not looking to sell you anything, but will provide you honest, frank and objective opinion in what we think is best in the budget you offer.
+From this initial information, we will swiftly find and email you 4 to 5 center diamond options.
+Unlike other traditional or online dealers, I am not looking to sell you anything.
+But will provide you honest, frank and objective opinion in what we think is best in the budget you offer.

 How do we compile this diamond list?
 Our search process is provided below:

-1) We first will contact our local diamond supply network and check if there are any stones that fits your requirement in Bangkok, Thailand.
+1) We first will contact our local diamond supply network and check if there are any stones that fit your requirement in Bangkok.
 We have over 50 contacts in Bangkok and will check ALL to make sure we can provide you the best deal.

-2) If not satisfied, we will then check online through our extensive global network sifting through over 900,000+ diamonds and will find you the best diamond.
-The only setback when choosing the diamond from this global list is, it can take one week to two weeks to arrive to Bangkok.
+2) If not satisfied, we will then check online through our extensive global network sifting through over 900,000+ diamonds. and will find you the best diamond.
+The only setback when choosing the diamond from this global list is, it can take one to two weeks to arrive to Bangkok.